BlWasp/switchRole/README.md

 ![Screenshot](doc/assumerole111.png)

-Finally we can suspend users can be suspended from assuming roles by adding an empty commands attributes.
+Finally users can be suspended from assuming roles by adding an empty commands attributes.
 For example, here we suspend the user awazan from assuming the role role1.

 ![Screenshot](doc/configurationexample5.png)